-Search engine optimization is a topic we have talked about at length.
-Why?
-Because it’s still critical to digital marketing success in 2017.
-Organic traffic is the most cost-effective and usually most qualified traffic your website will ever have.
-PPC and advertising will get visitors to your website.
-But search engine visibility will get visitors to your website that have sought your information out and navigated to you intentionally.
-There are tons of factors that go into having a search engine optimized website.
-We talk about those and more in our “SEO Explained” article, and the effects of video specifically in “How Video Can Boost SEO”.
-But here, we’re going to talk about what you shouldn’t do when trying to improve your website’s SEO.
-These collection of no-no’s are often referred to as black hat SEO.
-Let’s dive in.
+Search engine optimization (SEO) is a specialty of our marketing agency.
+SEO is critical to digital marketing success in 2017.
+Organic traffic can be the most cost-effective and usually most qualified traffic your website will ever have.
+Pay-per-click (PPC) and other online advertising can also get targeted visitors to your website, but search engine optimization can strategicallybring visitors to your website that have sought your information out and navigated to you intentionally.
+There are many factors that factor into a search engine optimization strategy for your website.
+We address those factors and more in our “SEO Explained” article, as well as the effects of video specifically in “How Video Can Boost SEO”.
+But here, we’re going to address some issues to avoid when trying to improve your website’s SEO.
+This collection of no-no’s is often referred to as black hat SEO.
+Let’s dive into this critical issue.

 Black Hat SEO

-Black hat SEO encompasses activities and services that firms, marketers, or contractors employ to “improve” your SEO without actually helping you in any way.
+Black hat SEO encompasses activities and services that firms, marketers, or contractors employ to “improve” your SEO by avoiding Google's advice on best practices.
 For a quick example, think about having a website for your restaurant.
-It’s possible that ranking for a term like “new-age energy systems in Tennessee” would be quite easy due to low competition.
-But ranking well for that longtail keyword isn’t going to help your business at all.
-The limited number of people actually searching for that term aren’t going to stay on your restaurant’s website very long even if they do arrive.
-Boosting unrelated keywords is a kind of black hat SEO that can increase traffic, but doesn’t help your business.
-So what are other kinds of activities you can expect from black hat seo companies?
+It’s possible that traffic could be generated for keywords that do not relate to your restaurant, such as name-dropping a celebirty or hot news topic.
+But ranking well for that long tail keyword isn’t going to help your restaurant business much at all.
+The limited number of people actually searching for that term aren’t going to stay on your restaurant’s website very long even if they do stop there.
+Boosting unrelated keywords is a trick, thus considered black hat SEO, that can increase traffic, but is not best practices and doesn’t really help your business.
+So what are other kinds of activities you can expect from black hat SEO companies?